deepmind32/automata-world/readme.md

 1. electron head becomes electron tail
 2. electron tail becomes conductor
 3. conductor becomes head if 1-2 neighbours are head else conductor

+## What does this project means?
+Imagine a world where the activitiy is defined by simple rules.
+The rules made the world deterministic but despite that it is very difficult to predict the next state of the world.
+The only way to predict the next state is by simply simulating it.

+If there is such difficulty in this small world, now imagine predicitng the next state for our universe which have as much as infinite rules.
+But, if we have enough computational power and if we have all the rules, can you simulate the world.
+Or the biggest question can you simulate human brain? and if there is a free will.